alex-kas/nec_terrain/fastroot.md

 ### Fast root guide for NEC Terrain

 For those not common with adb/linux/etc:
-* ALL commands are typed on your pc
+* ALL commands are typed on your pc in terminal (`cmd` shell in windows)
 * One line - one command
 * You type (or copy) a command, press `enter`, wait the result and the new prompt
+* after a command execution you see its output, it should be positive or neutral.
+If you see somewhat like "file not found", "command not found", "cannot ...", etc this most likely inidcates a mistake in your command, absence of vital files, or other oddity
 * capital and literal letters are DIFFERENT
 * NO unneeded symbols (well in some places I put a second command, for windows; hope it is understandable, what is exactly meant there)